Deprecated nodes

 Suffix to entries in the parameter lists.
 The entry will only be evaluated when the parent of the given level of the GUI element has the given class name or the given tag.
 Please use capital letters for the tag.

-case or mapping a dedicated parent to a specific parent class which you can then use with
+operator in that case or mapping a dedicated parent to a specific parent class which you can then use with@::parent

 level